ZarifS/wealthOS/server-firebase/README.md

 - When a user signs up a new record is created
 - A users links item holds the institutions a user has linked via plaid
 - Holds a snapshot of the users balances and holdings alongside a map of the users accounts
-- When a user links a account via plaid, a record is also created or updated in the itemLinks model
+- When a user links an account via plaid, a record is also created or updated in the itemLinks model

 ## User Accounts